chainwikinet/wikijs-yam-content/rebase.md

 The balance of YAMs in wallets and contracts is adjusted in the rebasing process by changing a variable called `yamScalingFactor` in the YAM contract.

-`yamScalingFactor` is the value by which "OG YAM supply" (5,000,000 YAM originally planned for stakedropping) is multiplied in order to get the YAM balance value that you see in wallets, contracts, and other UIs.
+`yamScalingFactor` is the value by which "OG YAM supply" (5,000,000 YAM originally planned for stakedropping, aka `balanceOfUnderlying` in the YAM contract) is multiplied in order to get the YAM balance value that is displayed in wallets, contracts, and other UIs.

 In the contract, this `yamScalingFactor` variable is scaled by x 10**-18: https://etherscan.io/token/0x0e2298E3B3390e3b945a5456fBf59eCc3f55DA16#readContract

-In YAM governance, values such as `votes` are denominated in OG Supply instead of in wallet balance.
+In YAM governance, values such as `votes` are denominated in OG supply instead of in wallet balance.

 # Scaling Factor History